 Policies

 A policy is a rule that controls which tools an LLM can call.
-JamJet enforces policies at two points in the request lifecycle: before the request reaches the model (pre-call filter) and after the model responds (post-decision check).
-Both enforcement points are synchronous and in-process — no network round-trip required.
+JamJet enforces policies at two points in the request lifecycle: before the request reaches the model (a pre-call filter) and after the model responds (a post-decision check).
+Both enforcement points are synchronous and in-process, with no network round-trip required.

-Every policy rule pairs a glob pattern with one of three actions:
+Every policy rule pairs a glob pattern with an action.
+Two of those actions gate tool calls at runtime:

 import { policy } from '@jamjet/cloud'